The Juvenile Court Process in Florida: What You Need to Know

 Trial

-Once the trial is completed, the judge will render the verdict.
-If the defendant is guilty, the Judge may order DJJ to prepare a predisposition report recommending sanctions for the child.
+Once the trial is completed, the judge will render a verdict.
+If the defendant is found guilty, the judge may order the DJJ to prepare a predisposition report recommending sanctions for the child.

 A predisposition report is an inquiry into the background, criminal history, and family circumstances of the child.
 It is completed by the DJJ, then given to the defendant and their attorney, the judge, and the prosecuting attorney.
-The report will include a sentencing recommendation for the Judge to review.
-Even though the Judge may order the DJJ to complete a predisposition report, they are not required or completed for every case.
+The report will include a sentencing recommendation for the judge to review.
+Even though the judge may order the DJJ to complete a predisposition report, they are not required in every case.

 Ways a Juvenile Case Can Be Resolved

-Probation: When a child is put on probation, it is not for a set period of time like it is for adults.
-Probation is open ended for a juvenile offender.
-The time frame is structured as an appropriate period of time to ensure that the offense has been addressed and the youth’s plan to avoid re-offending has been approved and accepted.
-Several conditions will be put on a child sentenced to probation.
-Here are some of the more common conditions:
+When a child is put on probation, it is not for a set period of time like it is for adults.
+Instead, probation continues for a period the court believes is necessary to ensure the child has addressed the offense and developed a plan to avoid future misconduct.

 • No contact with other juvenile probationers